 - The watermark on an authentic banknote is fairly distinct.
 The 5, 10, and 20 Yuan notes each has its own distinct floral design, while the 50, and 100 Yuan notes show the face of Chairman Mao.
 When holding up the note towards the light, you should see a clear image, while on fake ones, the images aren’t that clear.

 - On the right side of all banknotes, there’s another illustration of Chairman Mao.
 Gently rub your thumb against the collar of the picture.
 On a real note, the texture should feel a bit rough, and slightly raised from the paper as opposed to a smooth fake note.
 The same goes for the name ‘zhongguo renmin yinhang’.

 - Near the picture of Chairman Mao, on the top right corner, and below the monetary value, there’s a secondary translucent value just below.
 You can only see this secondary value when you hold the note at a 180 degrees angle towards the light.
 Some fake notes may have this as well, however, it won’t be as clear as on a real note.

 - There’s a metallic-looking security line interwoven in the middle of an authentic note.
 On a fake note, this security line is not interwoven, but rather just sits on the note instead.

-- Other ways to check are mismatches between some of the patterns on each side, irregular gaps between the digits that make up the serial number, and checking for the colourless fluorescent value at the top of a note under an ultraviolet light (this won’t appear as clear on a fake note).
+- Other ways to check are mismatches between some of the patterns on each side, irregular gaps between the digits that make up the serial number and checking for the colorless fluorescent value at the top of a note under ultraviolet light (this won’t appear as clear on a fake note).